Your Medicare Guru

 • Physical, occupational, and speech therapy

-• Medication and injections given in the doctor's office/hospital setting
+• Medication and injections given in the doctor's office/outpatient hospital setting

 A group of healthcare professionals